TsvetaKandilarova/Escape-The-Labyrinth/README.md

 * # - a field you can't step on
 * . - a free/path field
 * I - an item field
-* E - a python field
+* E - a enemy field
-* B - an anaconda field
+* B - an boss field

 If you step on E or B field, the simulation of the fight starts!